 3.2 Technical reports, government documents, academic theses, manuscripts, and other materials, not published in the customary sense of the term, do not qualify as books.

-4.1 The Best Information Science Book Award is sponsored by the Society-at-Large and is administered by the Awards & Honors Committee.
+4.1 The Best Information Science Book Award is sponsored by the Association-at-Large and is administered by the Awards & Honors Committee.

 5.1 Candidate books may be submitted by anyone or may be invited.

-5.2 Publishers are expected to submit six (6) copies of each candidate title to the Chair of the Best Information Science Book Award Jury (ASIS&T HQ).
+5.2 Publishers are expected to submit six (6) copies of each candidate title to ASIS&T Headquarters.
 We also request a payment of $25 per title (payable to ASIS&T) to offset the administrative cost of distributing the books to the jury.

 5.4 Each nomination package shall include:

 (a) Name(s), affiliation(s), and contact information of book author(s);

 (b) Name, affiliation, and contact information of nominator;

 (c) A 50-word citation;